Camelford: Cornish wrestling

+Media

+Local TV coverage is provided by BBC South West and ITV West Country.
+Television signals are received from the Caradon Hill TV transmitter.
+Local radio stations that broadcast to the town are BBC Radio Cornwall, Heart West, NCB Radio and Pirate FM.
+The town is served by the local newspaper, Cornish & Devon Post which publishes on Thursdays.

 Notable people associated with Camelford

 The naval officer Samuel Wallis was born near Camelford (among his achievements was the circumnavigation of the world).
 Francis Hurdon, the Canadian politician was also born at Camelford.
 Two members of the Pitt family held the title of Baron Camelford: Thomas Pitt, 1st Baron Camelford (1737–1793) and Thomas Pitt, 2nd Baron Camelford (1775–1804).
 Samuel Pollard, missionary to China was also born in Camelford.
 Jason Dawe, former presenter of Top Gear, is from the town.